tomhosker/crutil/README.md

-# Hosker PyRust
+# Hosker Rust Utilities (for Python)

-This code defines a library of Rust function and a Python middleman from which to call those functions.
+This code defines a library of Rust functions and a Python middleman from which to call those functions.